 For the UI part (changing/adding buttons or panel layout and style) use the UI customization feature; for everything else set

-Title Script at the scripts configuration menu (Naninovel -> Configuration -> Scripts) and use novel script actions to setup the scene just like when writing a scenario.
+Title Script at the scripts configuration menu (Naninovel -> Configuration -> Scripts) and use script commands to setup the scene just like when writing a scenario.
 The title script will be automatically played when entering the title menu.

 Reference Resolution at the camera configuration menu (Naninovel -> Configuration -> Camera) equal to the backgrounds resolution.